snellingio/blog/pages/2017/secrets-akumal.md

 # Secrets Akumal, Our Two Year Anniversary

-For Rachel & I's second anniversary, we took a trip to [Secrets Akumal](http://www.secretsresorts.com/akumal-riviera-maya), an adult, all inclusive resort roughly an hour south of Cancun.
+For Rachel & I's second anniversary, we took a trip to [Secrets Akumal](http://www.secretsresorts.com/akumal-riviera-maya), an adult, all inclusive resort roughly an hour south of Cancun Mexico.

 [![](images/mexico/akumal001.jpg)](images/mexico/akumal001.jpg)